 Can I take Paternity and/or Maternity Leave while in the program?

 Yes.
 This should be communicated to your supervisor, organization partner and university.
 Your fellowship will be put on hold for this period of time, and you will not be paid from your fellowship.
 Once a return date has been determined, you will need to inform Mitacs of when you plan on returning to the fellowship to complete your term.
-You will find the Request for Leave form at the Elevate Online Learning Portal.

 If I cannot complete the full term of my Mitacs Elevate fellowship, what is the procedure for returning the unused contribution funds to my academic supervisor/partner organization?

 If you plan to terminate your award early, you will need to send a written notice to Mitacs, including the reasons for such action and the effective termination date, to elevate(at)mitacs.ca.
 Your host university will be required to return any prorated funds for the remainder of the fellowship.
 Once the university returns these unused funds to Mitacs, we will issue a refund to your partner organization for the prorated amount of their contribution.
 These funds are limited to supporting the direct costs of research.
 Mitacs follows guidelines for eligible expenses as set out by NSERC.
 More details are available on the NSERC website.

 Does Mitacs require Form 300s / Statements of Account from the universities at the end of each Elevate fellowship?